 Think of it this way: meetings are an expense, and like any other expense, you want to keep costs low and output high.

 But more often than not, companies are having meetings that cost too much and contribute too little.
-In fact, bad meetings have cost companies in the U.S. a total of $399 billion in 2019 alone.
+In fact, noncritical meetings waste about $25,000 per employee annually and cost $101 million a year for large organizations according to a survey.

 Research shows that executives today spend an average of almost 23 hours a week in meetings, and according to one study by Microsoft, 71% of meetings turn out to have no clear outcome and no productive next steps.
 Another survey of 182 senior managers by Harvard Business Review corroborates this statistic, also adding that:

-65% said meetings keep them from completing their own work
+- 65% said meetings keep them from completing their work

-64% said meetings cost them the opportunity to achieve “deep work” (the ability to focus without distraction on cognitively demanding tasks)
+- 64% shared that meetings cost them the opportunity to achieve “deep work” (the ability to focus without distraction on cognitively demanding tasks)

 What does a great meeting culture look like?